hiero-ledger/hiero-json-rpc-relay/ticket-1.1.2-implement-traffic-weighting.md

 ### Rationale

-Based on the traffic analysis from metrics in the last 3 months, we need to transform the K6 test suite to use **Traffic-Weighted** test distribution that reflects actual HashIO traffic patterns.
+Based on the traffic data collection from 90 days of HashIO metrics, we need to transform the K6 test suite to use **RPS-based traffic weighting** that reflects actual traffic patterns.
 This involves:

 1. **Realistic load distribution** - Popular endpoints (high RPS) should get more VUs
-2. **Resource-intensive endpoint focus** - Slow endpoints (> Xms latency) should get additional VU multipliers
+2. **Proportional testing** - Total VU allocation should mirror real traffic percentages
-3. **Proportional testing** - Total VU allocation should mirror real traffic percentages
+3. **Simple implementation** - Use RPS percentages directly without complex multipliers

 ### The Core Concept